How MSA Helped Save a Vital Oyster Reef in the Lynnhaven Watershed

 • Surveyed the reefs

-• Conducted a site investigation at low tide.
+• Conducted site investigations at low tide.

 • Used an underwater scope to search for deleterious materials.

-• Found very limited unauthorized materials.
+• Found minimal unauthorized materials.

 • Recovered some asphalt samples and had them tested for PAHs.

-• Collected young oysters growing on asphalt pieces and native oysters and tested for
+• Collected young oysters growing on asphalt pieces and native oysters and tested for PAHs.

-• isolated tank submerged in the creek and then testing after 1 week, 1 month, and 3
+• Conducted a controlled study using river water and recovered asphalt placed in an isolated tank submerged in the creek, and then testing the water after 1 week, 1 month, and 3 months.

-• Tested surface water above the reefs and from creeks near heavily developed, paved
+• Tested surface water above the reefs and from creeks near heavily developed, paved areas.

 The results showed: